 945 BC–721 BC

 After the death of Solomon, the nation split.
 Jeroboem ruled the ten tribes, the Northern Kingdom (Israel).
 And Rehoboem (Solomon’s son) ruled the southern Kingdom (Judah).
-The two now separate kingdoms wared against each other.
-For many years this carried on.
+The kingdoms battled each other.
+For many years, this carried on.

 Assyria World Power

-In 721 BC the Assyrian army took Samaria, the capital of the Northern Kingdom.
+In 721 BC, the Assyrian army took Samaria, the capital of the Northern Kingdom.
 Israel had once again fallen from grace through idol worship of the heathen gods.
-So God delivered The Northern Kingdom (Israel) into the hands of the Assyrians and into slavery.
+God delivered The Northern Kingdom (Israel) into slavery by the hands of the Assyrians.

 Fall of Israel to Fall of Judah

-In 586 BC the Babylonian army, under the rule of Nebuchadnezzar, captured Jerusalem.
-This was the capital of the Southern Kingdom of the tribes of Judah.
+In 586 BC, the Babylonian army, under the rule of Nebuchadnezzar, captured Jerusalem.
+The capital of the Southern Kingdom of the tribes of Judah.
 The Babylonians destroyed the holy temple in Jerusalem and burnt it to the ground.
-The army knocked the walls of the city and burnt the houses.
-They slaughtered many of the citizens, men young and old, women and children all fell by the sword.
+The army knocked down the walls of the city and burnt the houses.
+They slaughtered men young and old, women and children all fell by the sword.
 They carried the treasures of the temple off to Babylon.
 Rich nobles of the tribes of Judah were and taken into slavery.
 They left the remaining poor in the city.
 Once again, God had punished his people for turning to worshipping false gods.
-And now their holiest place of worship is destroyed.
+And now the Babylonian Empire has destroyed their holiest place of worship.

 Babylon is World Power

 After conquering Assyria, with the aid of the Medes and Persians, Babylon becomes a world power.
-The first great empire of the ancient world.
+The world’s first great empire.
 Also known as the Chaldean Empire.
 It had several leaders.
 During the time of Jerusalem’s destruction, King Nebuchadnezzar ruled.
 Babylon was a nation of idol worshippers.
-During his reign Nebuchadnezzar had the Etemenanki Ziggurat rebuilt.
+During his reign, Nebuchadnezzar had the Etemenanki Ziggurat rebuilt.

 The Jews without a temple

-During this period of the Jews in exile, the Medes and the Persians were on the rise.
+During this period, the Medes and the Persians were on the rise.
 An army of two nations joined to fight common enemies.
-Darius was the king of the Median empire and Cyrus the Great ruled the Persians.
+Darius was the king of the Median empire, Cyrus the Great ruled the Persians.
 In 539 BC, Darius the Median took the Babylonian kingdom.
-Nebuchadnezzar’s son, Belshazzar, the then king of Babylon, was slain the night the empire fell.
+The Medes slain Nebuchadnezzar’s son, Belshazzar, the king of Babylon, the night the empire fell.

 Persia is World Power